-The tenant or other person claiming possession may make a complaint for wrongful detainer in writing to the District Court of the county in which the property is located.
+You may make a complaint for wrongful detainer in writing to the District Court of the county where the property is located.

-The court will then summons the person accused of wrongful possession to appear in court on the day specified in the summons to show cause why relief should not be granted to the person filing the complaint.
+The court will then send a summons to the person accused of wrongful possession.
+The summons will give a date for the person to come to court and explain why relief should not be granted to the person filing the complaint.

-If the person accused of wrongful possession can’t be found for personal service, the process server must attach a copy of the summons conspicuously on the property and send a copy to the person accused of wrongful possession by first-class mail.
+If the process server can't find the person accused of wrongful possession, the process server must attach a copy of the summons in a visible place on the property.
+The process server must also send a copy to the person accused of wrongful possession by first-class mail.

-The person accused of wrongful possession of the property may retain possession until the determination of the appeal if the person:
+The person accused of wrongful possession of the property may be able to keep possession until the Circuit court decides the appeal.
+The person must:

-- Files an affidavit that the appeal is not for the purpose of delaying the eviction; and
+- File an affidavit that the appeal is not for the purpose of delaying the eviction; AND

-The court must set a hearing date for the appeal that is not less than 5 days or more than 15 days after the application for appeal.
+The court must set a hearing date for the appeal that is not less than 5 days or more than 15 days after you apply for appeal.
 Notice of the hearing must be served on the parties or the parties' attorneys not less than 5 days before the hearing.

 If you win the appeal, the Circuit Court will order the sheriff to evict the guest or squatter.
 Read the Law: Md.
 Code, Real Property § 14-132